-In addition to general searches, use the State Bar association for the state you are in to research potential lawyers.
-These directories will typically show the licensing status of the lawyer, date they were admitted to the bar of that state, and even their education credentials.
+In addition to general searches, use the State Bar Association for your state to research potential lawyers.
+These directories will typically show the licensing status of the lawyer, the date they were admitted to that state's bar, and even their education credentials.

 Additionally, your lawyer needs to be able to communicate with you.
 They need to explain your options and be open to questions.
 Most importantly, YOU need to feel comfortable talking with them.

-Local Experience.
 Local experience is a big one and the reason why most legal directories (or any directory) have some geo-location search function built-in.
 Your lawyer needs to be familiar with your area.
-If they work in your area frequently, they have developed relationships at the local courthouse, expert witnesses, and even lawyers on the other side.
+If they work in your area frequently, they have developed relationships at the local courthouse with expert witnesses and even lawyers on the other side.
 Lawyers with experience in your local area are up-to-date on local laws and the nuances of the legal systems in your area.

 Local lawyers are also available for face-to-face meetings and consultations during your injury case.